mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 (1 row)
 ```

-By running this a few times we can confirm that we get different random articles.
-Although, something seems to be a bit off...
-There are some article titles starting with the prefix `Category:`.
-Having taken a closer look into these, it seems that they aren't "true" articles, but rather meta-articles.
-They don't contain direct information about a topic, but instead they contain information about other articles.
-This isn't useful for our use-case, so we should think about removing these from our database.
+Running this query multiple times confirms that we get different random articles.
+However, some article titles start with the prefix `Category:`, which are meta-articles rather than "true" articles.
+These aren't useful for our use case, so we should remove them from our database.

 ### Some ad-hoc data cleaning

-Let's see if there are any other similar meta-articles:
+Let's check for other similar meta-articles:

 ```SQL
 SELECT DISTINCT(SUBSTRING(title from '.*\:[^ ]'))